TYPO3-Extensions/addresslist4cal/Documentation/source/index.rst

 In the *event_model.tmpl* file the section **TEMPLATE_PHPICALENDAR_EVENT** has to be enhaced.

-The template for displaying every single address record must created inside of the section.
+The template for displaying every single address record must created inside of the section **TEMPLATE_PHPICALENDAR_EVENT**.
 The marker for the single address template is **ADDRESSLIST4CAL_ADDRESS**.
+A sample template part looks like this:

 ::